1995 Houston Astros season: MLB All-Star Game

 Second baseman Craig Biggio was selected to the starting lineup for the National League at the MLB All-Star game, where he slugged a home run, the first Astro to hit a home run in the All-Star Game since César Cedeño in the 1976 Classic.
 The first Houston Astros All-Star starter at any position since pitcher Mike Scott in 1987, Biggio joined Joe Morgan as Astros second basemen to be elected as starters.
 However, it was Biggio who became first in club history to be in the All-Star starting lineup at second base.
 (Note: Chosen as the starting second baseman in the 1966 All-Star Game, Morgan was unable to participate due to injury.)

 Rest of July—October

+During consecutive games on July 14 and 15, Jeff Bagwell became the fifth hitter in team history to record four hits each over consecutive games, succeeding César Cedeño on September 12 and 13, 1977.
+Bagwell homered twice and drove in five runners.
+(Note: Next accomplished for Houston by Miguel Tejada on April 21 and 22, 2008.
+Criteria: Longest streak of consecutive games, playing for HOU, in the regular season, requiring Hits ≥ 4, sorted by most games matching criteria.)

+Left-hander Billy Wagner landed his major league debut on September 13, facing a single batter during the one and only major league appearance of the season for the southpaw who bore jersey number 13.
+Wagner entered during the bottom of the sixth at Shea Stadium and faced and retired Rico Brogna on fly ball to center field.
+The Mets ran away with this one, 10–5.
+Damon Buford took Astros starter Mike Hampton (9–7) deep twice.
+Future Astros Carl Everett and Jeff Kent also feasted on mistake offerings, taking them deep.

 The Astros took the chase for MLB's first-ever Wild Card since the conclusion of the players' strike to the final day of the regular season, and finished as runners-up to the Colorado Rockies for the NL title by one game.
 Thus, they made their closest bid to their first playoff berth in nine seasons.
+(Note: Though the Astros trailed the Reds for first place by 1/2 game at the conclusion of the 1994 campaign, no playoff bid was possible due to its cancellation.)